evastankova/TaskMaker/README.md

 ## Challenges:
 - blabla
 ## Possible Optimisations (Future):
-- Make the authentication with cookie sessions and server protection
+- Make the authentication with cookie sessions and server protection.
 - Right now, a new user can choose whether they can be a user or an admin.
-In the future, I can add more real-life relevant functionality, e.g. a regular user can become an admin only when another admin allows it
+In the future, I can add more real-life relevant functionality, e.g. a regular user can become an admin only when another admin allows it.
 - Admins can be users on some hierarchical levels as well.
 I can make functionality that shows admins their assigned tasks as normal users.
 - Make the UI responsive.
 - Add functionality that allows users to ask questions and receive answers for their assigned tasks.
 - Make the date format take European dates (dd/mm/yyyy), not American (mm/dd/yyyy)
+- Right now some dark mode functionality is added, but it does not function properly.
+I can adjust it to work as it should.
 ## How to run it:
 1) Clone the github repository
 2) Open a terminal and navigate to the folder where the clone of the project is located